maumneto/TemplateBeamerUFC/README.md

 # What is it?

 This project aims to create a template for presentation for the Federal University of Ceará (UFC).
-It was create a class called **ufc_format.cls** that has a set of environments and commands related to the document.
+It was created a class called **ufc_format.cls** with a set of environments and commands related to the document.

 ## For Whom?
-This template can be useful for the professors and students of the Federal University of Ceará (UFC).
+This template can be useful for the Federal University of Ceará (UFC) professors and students.

 ## Tips of this Template
 Some tips for using this template